 How Do I Open A Traditional IRA Or A Roth IRA?

 It's super easy!
 If you are ready to open a IRA, read our step-by-step guide on opening IRAs.
 Below is a nice summary.

 You will need to set up your IRA in a brokerage account.
 Many large banks can help you set up a brokerage account, but we recommend going with a discount online brokerage for one main reason: less fees.

 When you’re first getting started, you simply do not have that much money.
 By minimizing the amount of money you pay the brokerage firm (in fees), the more you are investing in the account.
 There are many such companies out there, which we will cover below.

 Remember, by managing your own account (with low fees), you get to keep more of what your investment earns.
 If the market goes up by 8%, you should get as much of that as possible.
 You not only deserve it, you have EARNED it!
 If you pay someone 2%, you will only get 6% (and that is assuming they earn as much as a diversified index fund, which may not even always be the case).

 Where Do I Open An IRA Account?

 There are many options including Charles Schwab, E-Trade, Fidelity, and Scottrade.
 However, Vanguard and Fidelity are our favorite because of their low cost index funds.
-In case you are wondering, this post wasn’t sponsored by anyone, and we are not making money by recommending Vanguard.
+In case you are wondering, this post wasn’t sponsored by anyone, and we are not making money by recommending Vanguard or Fidelity.
 We just think they have a great product!

 The minimum amount needed to open a Roth IRA with Vanguard is $1,000 dollars, but many of their funds have a $3,000 minimum investment requirement.
 One of the popular funds they offer that you can choose to invest in is the “Vanguard Target Retirement Funds” ($1,000 minimum).